How To Prevent Aging & Live Longer

 4. Match Your Calories with Your Activity

 One of the major ways to maximize longevity is to consider moderating the amount of food you eat relative to the amount you burn.
-It important to balance the amount of activity you are performing with the amount of calories you take in daily.
+It important to balance the amount of activity you are performing with the number of calories you take in daily.
 Based on your fitness goals, whether they are to build muscle or lose fat, you can then balance your food intake in a way that fits your personal lifestyle and goals.

 5. Get Some Rest

 One of the most essential ways to prevent aging is to get enough sleep every night.
-Your body needs some rest and down time in order to repair your cells as well as rest your heart.
+Your body needs some rest and downtime in order to repair your cells as well as rest your heart.
 Without enough sleep, you are forcing your body to run on less energy which severely limits your daily performance while introducing a number of long-term consequences.
 Likewise, a number of studies have revealed that dreaming is essential to protecting your mental health which also plays a key role in decreasing signs of aging.